Denaby United F.C.: New club

 In 2011 a second Denaby United was formed, playing in the Doncaster and District Senior League.
 This club, based at Old Road, Conisbrough, progressed through the local league ranks and for the 2015–16 season was participating in the Sheffield & Hallamshire County Senior League Division 1.

+Colours

+The club's colours were traditionally red and white; as white shirts in the 1900s, stripes in the 1950s, and latterly as red shirts with white shorts.
+However its final kit was red and black striped shirts and black shorts.